15 WordPress Plugins Every WordPress Website Needs [100% Free]

 In fact, most recent stats show that WordPress is the tool behind more than one-quarter of the ten million largest Web sites in the world, and powers more than 59 percent of all Web sites that use a CMS.

-This is because WordPress, an open source content publishing system, was made to be highly adaptable, extremely versatile, and so easy-to-use that anyone, from beginners to experienced professionals.
+This is because WordPress, an open source CMS, extremely versatile, and so easy-to-use that anyone, from beginners to experienced professionals.

 As a result, designers and developers have created a number of different tools that will enhance your WordPress Web site.